educates/labs-educates-showcase/workshops/lab-docker-runtime/README.md

 # Docker Runtime

-Overview of deploying applications using docker.
+Overview of using Docker within Educates.